Jose Antonio Reyes dead: Former Arsenal & Sevilla winger dies in car accident | Goal.com

 The EFE agency in Spain reports that the accident took place in Seville at 11.40am local time and that "his car went off the road and caught fire".

-Sevilla would later confirm that the former Spain international's cousin Jonathan Reyes was also killed in the collision.
+Sevilla would later confirm that the former Spain international's cousins Jonathan Reyes and Manuel Calderon were also killed in the collision.

 Reyes left the Liga club in 2016 but was a popular figure over two spells with the Andalusians.
 He also played for Arsenal between 2004 and 2007, scoring 23 goals in all competitions for the Gunners and winning the Premier League and FA Cup.